Importing a car into Switzerland

 No-claims class

 Car insurance in Switzerland is similar to that in Germany.
-In Switzerland there is also a kind of no-claims bonus system.
-You must leave your no-claims bonus in Germany, i.e. you cannot take it with you to Switzerland.
+In Switzerland there is also a kind of no-claims bonus, the so-called Swiss no-claims bonus.
+Bonus level system.
+You can change your no-claims bonus class in Germany not to Switzerland.

 Swiss driving licence - how to convert